-Ms. Harrison returned to the meeting to present a redline edit of the proposed regulations to the Commission.
+Ms. Harrison returned to the meeting to present a redline edit of the proposed regulations to the

+Commission.

 MOTION: To approve the proposed regulations.
-Moved by Chair Miadich, seconded by Commissioner Cardenas.
-Motion approved 5-0.

-Chair Miadich stated he agreed with Commissioner Baker on establishing trainings for public officials to provide more knowledge on behested payment reporting and mentioned how frequently asked questions on behested payment reporting could prove very beneficial.
+Moved by Chair Miadich, seconded by provide more knowledge on behested payment reporting and mentioned how frequently asked questions on behested payment reporting could prove very beneficial.
 Commissioner Wilson also recommended if plausible a training video on behested payment reporting.